Pallavi-Kumari07/Pallavi-Kumari07/README.md

 # 👋 Hey there!
 I'm Pallavi
-I'm a second-year Computer Science Engineering student at Netaji Subhas University of Technology, Delhi, passionate about full-stack development, data structures and graphic design.
+I'm a Sophomore, Computer Science Engineering student at Netaji Subhas University of Technology, Delhi, passionate about full-stack development, data structures and graphic design.
 I love turning ideas into reality with code and creativity!